 The proposed retrofit concept design that includes bracing the panels of the main bascule girders is considered by our team as a preliminary design to prove the feasibility of the concept.
 The superior constructability of this concept relative to sandwiching web plates with additional plates has been verified.
-However, this or any other retrofit concept should not be applied unless a detailed design and failure-mode analysis is carefully performed and checked, and the impacts of retrofit are carefully monitored before, during and following the retrofit.
+However, this or any other retrofit concept should not be applied unless a detailed design and failure-mode analysis is carefully performed and checked, and the impacts of the retrofit are carefully monitored before, during and after installation.
 We would further recommend that the County move forward with the anticipated long-term monitoring due to the delays that have surfaced regarding the temporary retrofit design.
 We had all anticipated the onset of retrofit construction immediately after the summer season, but now that the actual construction is being pushed back, it is essential that the bridge be instrumented so that we can monitor the continued health of the structure and become aware of intrinsic forces due to temperature changes, which may be far greater than live loads.

 Pennoni Associates appreciates the opportunity of working with Monmouth County on this very exciting and important project.
 Should you have any questions or comments regarding the conceptual design or the results presented in this report, please do not hesitate to contact me.
 Thank you again for your consideration.